sahurtado88/learn/interview qs/linux.md

 grep[options] "string/pattern" file/files

+- lsof list of files used by PID
+- telnet

 ## STDIN, STDOUT, STERR
 A file descriptor is simply an integer number to identify STDIN, STDOUT and STDERR